Smart Telescopes: Best Buy Guide 2024

 Smart Telescope Comparison Table

-wdt_ID Name Price USA1 USA2 EU Telescope type Glass / mirror type Aperture Focal Length f/ratio Sensor type Resolution Megapixels Pixel size Image scale Field of View (Native) Field of View (max) Photo formats Video formats APP type OS connection APP ease of use Storage Battery life Data transfer Size Weight
+wdt_ID Name Price B2C USA1 USA2 EU Telescope type Glass / mirror type Aperture Focal Length f/ratio Sensor type Resolution Megapixels Pixel size Image scale Field of View (Native) Field of View (max) Photo formats Video formats APP type OS connection APP ease of use Storage Battery life Data transfer Size Weight

 1 Vaonis Vespera 1.499,00 Link Link Link Quadruplet Refractor S-FPL52 (ED) 50 200 4,0 SONY IMX 462 1920 x 1080 2,0 2,90 2,99 1.6°x0.9° 3.2°x1.8° 2.4°x2.4° jpg, fits, tiff Singularity Android, iOS Wi-Fi 5/5 10 8 Proprietary 48 x 20 x 9 5,0

-2 Vaonis Vespera II 1.590,00 Link Link Link Quadruplet Refractor S-FPL52 (ED) 50 250 5,0 Sony IMX 585 3840 x 2160 8,3 2,90 2,39 2.5°x1.4° 4.33°x2.43° 3.25°x3.25° jpg, fits, tiff Singularity Android, iOS Wi-Fi 5/5 25 4 USB-C 48 x 20 x 9 5,0
+2 Vaonis Vespera II 1.590,00 Link Link Link Link Quadruplet Refractor S-FPL52 (ED) 50 250 5,0 Sony IMX 585 3840 x 2160 8,3 2,90 2,39 2.5°x1.4° 4.33°x2.43° 3.25°x3.25° jpg, fits, tiff Singularity Android, iOS Wi-Fi 5/5 25 4 USB-C 48 x 20 x 9 5,0

-3 Vaonis Vespera Pro 2.499,00 Link Quadruplet Refractor S-FPL52 (ED) 50 250 5,0 Sony IMX 676 3536 x 3536 12,5 2,00 1,60 1.6°x1.6° 3.4°x2° 2.56°x2.56° jpg, fits, tiff Singularity Android, iOS Wi-Fi 5/5 225 11 USB-C 48 x 20 x 9 5,0
+3 Vaonis Vespera Pro 2.499,00 Link Link Quadruplet Refractor S-FPL52 (ED) 50 250 5,0 Sony IMX 676 3536 x 3536 12,5 2,00 1,60 1.6°x1.6° 3.4°x2° 2.56°x2.56° jpg, fits, tiff Singularity Android, iOS Wi-Fi 5/5 225 11 USB-C 48 x 20 x 9 5,0

 4 Vaonis Stellina 3.999,00 Link ED Doublet Refractor S-FPL51 (ED) 80 400 5,0 Sony IMX 178 3096 x 2080 6,4 2,40 1,24 1°x0.7° 2° x 1,4° 1,7° x 1,7° jpg, fits, tiff Singularity Android, iOS Wi-Fi 5/5 10 5 Proprietary 49 x 39 x 13 11,0

-5 Seestar S50 499,00 Link Link Link APO triplet Refractor (ED) 50 250 5,0 SONY IMX 462 1080 x 1920 2,0 2,90 2,39 0.7°x1.3° 0.7°x1.3° jpg, fits, tiff MP4, RAW Seestar Android, iOS Wi-Fi 5/5 64 6 USB-C 14 x 13 x 26 3,0
+5 Seestar S50 499,00 Link Link Link Link APO triplet Refractor (ED) 50 250 5,0 SONY IMX 462 1080 x 1920 2,0 2,90 2,39 0.7°x1.3° 0.7°x1.3° jpg, fits, tiff MP4, RAW Seestar Android, iOS Wi-Fi 5/5 64 6 USB-C 14 x 13 x 26 3,0

-6 Dwarf II 459,00 Link Link Telephoto lens photolens 24 100 4,2 Sony IMX 415 3840 x 2160 8,0 1,45 2,99 3.2°x1.8° 3.2°x1.8° jpg, fits, tiff MP4 Dwarflab Android, iOS Wi-Fi 3/5 64 4 USB-C 20 x 5 x 13 1,2
+6 Dwarf 2 459,00 Link Link Telephoto lens photolens 24 100 4,2 Sony IMX 415 3840 x 2160 8,0 1,45 2,99 3.2°x1.8° 3.2°x1.8° jpg, fits, tiff MP4 Dwarflab Android, iOS Wi-Fi 3/5 64 4 USB-C 20 x 5 x 13 1,2

 7 Unistellar EVscope 2 4.966,00 Link Link Newtonian Reflector Mirror 114 450 4,0 Sony IMX 347 2088 x 1536 7,7 1,45 0,66 0.34°x 0.45° 0.34°x 0.45° jpg, fits, tiff, png Unistellar Android, iOS Wi-Fi 4/5 64 10 USB-C 77 x 33 x 26 9,0